Legends (also known as keys) help users understand the relationship between data and its visual representation.

 Categorical color legends make it clear as to which color maps to which item.

-Sequential color legends show how colors map to a continuous scale.
+Sequential color legends show how color maps to a continuous scale.
 Ordinal scales are divided into specific pieces (bins), while interval and ratio scales are smooth gradients.

 Diverging color legends show how colors map to a continuous scale that includes a meaningful midpoint.
 Ordinal scales are divided into specific pieces (bins), while interval and ratio scales are smooth gradients.